API Conformance Scan

 Scan configurations and tokens are specific to a scan version: you cannot run Scan v2 using a Scan v1 scan token, and vice versa.
 When running a scan, make sure you specify the right scan token for the scan version you are using, otherwise Conformance Scan cannot use the associated scan configuration and fails to run.

 You can quickly create a basic scan configuration in 42Crunch Platform by providing some basic information, or if a more complex scan configuration is needed, you may choose to work on it outside the platform in an editor of your choice and upload the finished configuration to the platform.
-You can also update your existing configurations later.
+You can also update your existing configurations later, for example, to enhance them or take advantage of new improvements.
 Scan configurations are stored encrypted in 42Crunch Platform.

 All available scan configurations for an API are listed on the Conformance Scan page.
 How many scan configurations a single API can have depends on the version of the scan you want: